-B. What Resources are Available?
+D. What Resources are Available for Children and Adults with Disabilities?

-- Disability Rights Texas provides legal representation and advocacy for individuals with disabilities. - EveryChild Inc. provides assistance and support for children with disabilities to reside in a family setting. - Texas Health and Human Services Disability webpage includes disability-related resources and information. - Home and Community-Based Services (HCS) is a Medicaid waiver program that provides services and support for individuals with intellectual disabilities. - Judicial Commission on Mental Health Texas Mental Health and Intellectual and Developmental Disabilities Law Bench Book is a procedural guide for Texas judges hearing cases regarding persons with mental illness and/or intellectual and developmental disabilities (IDD). - Local Intellectual and Developmental Disability Authorities (LIDDA) support children in crisis.
-Local LIDDA contacts are available on the Texas Health and Human Services Contact HHS webpage. - Navigate Life Texas is a website developed by HHS to explain resources for families with children who have disabilities and special healthcare needs.
+- Disability Rights Texas (DRTX) provides legal representation and advocacy for individuals with disabilities.
+DRTX can help caregivers and caseworkers advocate for services for a child with disabilities in the school system or appeal denials of Medicaid services, may be appointed as a child's ad litem or "surrogate parent," or may advocate on behalf of parents or foster parents with disabilities. - EveryChild Inc. provides assistance and support for children with disabilities to reside in a family setting.103 - Texas Health and Human Services Disability webpage includes disability-related resources and information.104 - Home and Community-Based Services (HCS) is a Medicaid waiver program that provides services and support for individuals with intellectual disabilities.105 - The Judicial Commission on Mental Health Texas Mental Health and Intellectual and Developmental Disabilities Law Bench Book is a procedural guide for Texas judges hearing cases regarding persons with mental illness and/or intellectual and developmental disabilities (IDD).106 - Local Intellectual and Developmental Disability Authorities (LIDDA) and Mental Health Authorities (MHA) support children and adults in crisis.
+Local LIDDA and MHA contacts are available on the Texas Health and Human Services webpage at Contact HHS webpage.107 - Navigate Life Texas is a website developed by HHS to explain resources for families with children who have disabilities and special health care needs.108